Can having children affect how much you can borrow for a mortgage?

 Taking advice before committing to a mortgage can help ensure your repayments remain comfortable even if your family grows.

-If you’re currently on maternity or paternity leave, or planning to go on leave soon, this can impact your mortgage application.
+If you’re currently on maternity, paternity leave, shared parental leave or planning to go on leave soon, this can impact your mortgage application.

 Some lenders may only take your reduced leave income into account, while others are willing to consider your full return-to-work salary if you can provide evidence.